AI Receptionist Call Recording Options

 Can I Disable Recording for Sensitive Calls?

-Recording control options include:
+Recording control options across the market include:

-Global on/off - Enable or disable recording for all calls
+- Global on/off - Enable or disable recording for all calls

-Time-based rules - Record during business hours only, or exclude certain days
+- Time-based rules - Record during business hours only, or exclude certain days

 What About HIPAA and Healthcare Recording?